-The question now was: which would be first.
+The question now was: which astronaut should be the first?

 "I looked at those toggle switches I had to turn on cue.
-I looked at the dials I had to turn on cue, and I thought to myself, My God, just think, this thing was built by the lowest bidder."
+I looked at the dials I had to turn on cue, and I thought to myself, "My God, just think, this thing was built by the lowest bidder.""